 Meditation has become a little known secret to the modern day practitioner.
-You may have heard about how this mysterious ritual can be used as an effective relaxation technique, or even a powerful way to get in touch with a deeper part of yourself.
-But did you know that meditation can also increase your overall energy levels?
+You may have heard about how this mysterious ritual can be used as an effective relaxation technique, or even a powerful way to get in touch with a deeper part of your self.
+But did you know that meditation can also increase your energy?

 Why Do We Feel So Tired?